 15 ways to tackle shopping cart abandonment

-Black Friday and the holiday season are right around the corner.
+Holiday sales are right around the corner.
 It’s the best time for ecommerce businesses to maximize online sales.
-But with cart abandonment rising in figures and hitting hard during the festive season, retailers need to find ways to ensure higher checkout conversions.
+But with cart abandonment rising in figures and hitting hard during the sale season, retailers need to find ways to ensure higher checkout conversions.

 After investing lots of time and money into perfecting your products and putting a ton on marketing to attract visitors, one question remains.
 Are the shoppers checking out?
 According to Baymard Institute, the average shopping cart abandonment rate is about 70%.